7th-12th grade

 9th10th11th12th

-Theology and Classical Studies ITheology and Classical Studies IITheology and Classical Studies IITheology and Classical Studies II
+Theology and Classical Studies ITheology and Classical Studies IITheology and Classical Studies IIITheology and Classical Studies IV

 English I:Composition, Logic I & II, Literature & PoetryEnglish II:Composition, Material Logic, Literature & PoetryEnglish III:Composition, Divine ComedyEnglish IV:Composition, Classical Rhetoric, Literature & Poetry